gw-pem/bruco/README.md

 2016-10-26 - added portability to Virgo environment
            - removed old timing code
-           - when invoked without arguments, print help 2016-10-28 - reverted to non packaged structure for simplicty
+           - when invoked without arguments, print help 2016-10-28 - reverted to non packaged structure for simplicity 2016-11-11 - using direct frame file access to read data, instead of LAL cache (a couple of minutes faster)